 This is very much a book that children will enjoy reading.
 It has excellent characters, is packed with adventure and humour and will appeal to children on lots of different levels.
 If you enjoyed Agent Starling, you (and your children) will enjoy this.

-Audrey Orr and the Robot Rage is a fun, easy to read funny story that will capture the imagination.
+Audrey Orr and the Robot Rage is a fun, easy to read story that will capture the imagination.
 What kid doesn’t like poo, farting, cat sick and robots?

 RRP: £6.99 (Paperback)